nihinihikun/E220-900T22S-JP_Arduino/example/README.md

 ## source
 - config.ino
     - for configuration.
-- test1.ino
+- hardwareserial.ino
-    - when rssi byte is off
+    - when rssi byte is off,using HardwareSerial
-- test2.ino
+- softwareserial.ino
-    - when rssi byte is on
+    - when rssi byte is on,using SoftwareSerial
-- test3.ino
+- VariableLength.ino
     - when you want to specify payload length